 As you can now imagine, every dollar that your dealer would have to put toward your vehicle is a dollar that they will add to the final cost of the car that you’re trying to trade it for.

-The good news is that there are hundreds upon thousands of different dealerships in every province and territory that offer trade-ins.
+Dealerships in every province and territory offer trade-ins.
 That said, they are particularly common with dealers that specialize in previously owned vehicles.

 Even if your car doesn’t hold a lot of resale value, many dealerships will take it so they can fix it up and possibly sell it at an open auction.
 Despite this, it’s still important to research your potential dealership to make sure they are a legitimate business that’s willing to offer you a proper trade-in value for your used car.

-When push comes to shove, a vehicle trade-in may not actually be the best choice for your situation, being that many private buyers are more open to negotiation than most auto dealers.
+When push comes to shove, a vehicle trade-in isn’t always the best choice for your situation, being that many private buyers are more open to negotiation than most auto dealers.
 However, your final decision should depend mainly on your current financial position and whether or not you’re willing to put forth the work.